 Is there any reason for people to spend several grand to upgrade their power cables?

 Never power cables, audio doesn't even go through that.
 That’s the worst scam when it comes to cables.

-There’s also a really big misconception that you need to keep your power cables as far away from your microphone cables as possible (to avoid noise, hum, etc.) so, I tested this.
-In this test, I used a power cable powering a 600 W halogen bulb, so there was a lot of current going through, and I wrapped it around a microphone cable and coiled them in a loop, like a transformer, to make the coupling as tight as possible.
-So, they weren’t just near each other they were actually wrapped around each other.
-For the microphone, I used an Audio Technica condenser microphone with the maximum gain on the pre-amp, then I turned the light switch on and off, not a click nor hum or anything.
+There’s also a really big misconception that you need to keep your power cables as far away from your microphone cables as possible (to avoid noise, hum, etc.).
+I tested this and in this test, I used a power cable powering a 600 W halogen bulb.
+So there was a lot of current going through.
+I wrapped it around a microphone cable and coiled them in a loop, like a transformer, to make the coupling as tight as possible.
+They weren’t just near each other they were actually wrapped around each other.
+For the microphone, I used an Audio Technica condenser microphone with the maximum gain on the pre-amp.
+Then I turned the light switch on and off, not a click nor hum or anything.
 That was not a Star Quad microphone cable that was just normal $20 microphone cable.

-I saw Dave Pensado raving about how he updated all his power cables in his studio and people who are a fan of him or anyone else, are gonna think you need it too.
+I saw Dave Pensado raving about how he updated all his power cables in his studio.
+So people who are a fan of him or anyone else, are gonna think you need it too.

 I feel bad for people who follow Dave Pensado and believe this nonsense because it really is nonsense.
 It’s a shame with people that have that much influence are bamboozled by themselves.
 He was tricked but I’m sure he believed it and that he didn’t took a $1000 under the table to say that.
-I know some of these people, for example, one of my customers who is a famous mastering engineer believes all this stuff and believes every wire and device has a sound and thinks that Monster cables are not overpriced because it not expensive enough.
+I know some of these people.
+For example, one of my customers who is a famous mastering engineer believes all this stuff.
+He believes every wire and device has a sound and thinks that Monster cables are not overpriced.
 He is really good and his ears are really good but he doesn’t understand the limits of his own hearing.

 (Check out the episode below on Power Cables with Dave Pensado)